 Professional Development is a very important process which ensures that practicing myotherapists are keeping their skills up to date and maintaining a high level of competency.
 Professional Development which is relevant to Myotherapy is eligible for Professional Development Points (PDPs).
 It is a pre-requisite that PDPs be gained and ongoing to ensure recognition from Health Funds and other authorities and to maintain MA membership.

-New PD Guidelines Commencing July 1, 2017, changes include:
+New PD Guidelines Came into Effect July 1, 2017, changes include:

 - New one year cycle - 20 PDPs

 It is the responsibility of members to ensure they complete and update their Professional Development.
 Soon to be available: Members will be able to check PD record requirements and their accumulated PDP tally, based on self-recorded information.

 When PD activities are complete, members need to fill in a PD Record Form (Formal or Informal) and submit to MA.

 At the time of renewal members must have at least 20 documented PDPs to demonstrate compliance with MA's annual PD target for the concluding PD cycle.

 - You choose the topics, activities and presenters to suit your interests, growth areas and learning style